 Group Workshops

-Oregon Coast Exploration and Foraging workshops below!
+Oregon Coast Exploration and Foraging workshops are returning April 2026!
+See all current offerings below.

-To book private excursions, please read info here.
-Also be sure to check out the FAQs page.
 If you’d like to be added to the waitlist of any workshop, please fill out this form.

 Bay Clamming